-The other main focus area was the Fair Oaks intersection with the option of a roundabout or an updated traffic signal.
-Overall, there was healthy discussion of the pros and cons of both, and there was generally more support for the roundabout by about a 2:1 margin.
+The final main focus area was the Fair Oaks intersection with the option of a roundabout or an updated traffic signal.
+There was healthy discussion of the pros and cons of both, and there was generally more support for the roundabout by about a 2:1 margin.
 In order to ascertain support, staff had the attendees place different colored stickers representing their level of support for each option.
 Green stickers represented support for a particular design alternative, while yellow stickers represented community questions regarding the alternative, and red stickers represented concerns or dissatisfaction regarding the design alternative.
+The results of the sticker exercise are shown in the image below.
+The majority of attendees were in favor of the proposed roundabout (16 green, 8 red, 1 yellow) over the traffic signal at Fair Oaks Avenue.